The-SudoStart/house-hunting/README.md

 ---

-# Non-Goals (Initial Version)
+# Non-Goals (MVP)

-The MVP intentionally excludes:
+The initial version intentionally excludes:

 * online payments,
 * booking systems,
 * AI recommendations,
-* advanced analytics,
 * video uploads,
 * social networking features,
 * desktop applications,
-* and complex mapping systems.
+* and advanced mapping systems.

 These features increase complexity and are not essential for validating the core product.